-If you need to buy another license, go to the IDERA store.
+If you need to buy another license, go to the IDERA store26.

-How to manage tags
+4.7.8 How to manage tags

 Tags help you group or organize your instances and databases for better management.
 For example, use a tag name such as "Disaster Recovery" to identify all your registered instances and databases that are vital to your disaster recovery plan, and have quick access to views and details from this group.